 - 5343.
-The Development Authority shallmay have regard for the specifications established in the "Alberta Tourism Minimum Standards for Approved Campgrounds & Trailer Parks" document (1988)current Alberta Camping Association Standards Manual when considering an approval for a development permit for a campground or recreational vehicle park, and the conditions that they may be attached to thata development permit.
-The Development Authority may set development related conditions to ensure a minimum standard within the campground or recreational vehicle park and to ensure compatibility with adjacent land uses including, but not limited to: - (a) the siting, area, dimensions, surfacing, setbacks, landscaping, screening, density, servicing and delineation of campsites and RV stalls; - (b) parking areas, access and roadway design; - (c) measures to mitigate adverse effects and control nuisances that may materially interfere with or affect the use, enjoyment or value of neighbouring parcels of land-activities. - (d) measures to mitigate the impact of a campground or recreational vehicle park on landscapes visible or viewed from adjacent and nearby public roadways.
+The Development Authority shallmay have regard for the specifications established in the "Alberta Tourism Minimum Standards for Approved Campgrounds & Trailer Parks" document (1988) current Alberta Camping Association Standards Manual when considering an approval for a development permit for a campground or recreational vehicle park, and the conditions that they may be attached to that a development permit.
+The Development Authority may require that the applicant prepare a Comprehensive Site Development Plan to its satisfaction, and may set development related conditions to ensure a minimum standard within the campground or recreational vehicle park and to ensure compatibility with adjacent land uses including, but not limited to: - (a) the siting, area, dimensions, surfacing, setbacks, landscaping, screening, density, servicing and delineation of campsites and RV stalls; - (b) parking areas, access and roadway design; - (c) measures to mitigate adverse effects and control nuisances that may unduly interfere with the amenities of the neighbourhood or materially interfere with or affect the use, enjoyment or value of neighbouring parcels of land-activities. - (d) measures to mitigate the impact of a campground or recreational vehicle park on landscapes visible or viewed from adjacent and nearby public roadways. - (e) the maximum number or maximum percentage of RV units in a Campground or a Recreational Vehicle Park that may be used for permanent residential occupancy, provided that the RV stalls on which the RV units so used are located, have year-round collective water and wastewater services connections available. - (f) the restrictions on the number, size, height, appearance, and use of an Accessory Building (e.g. deck, shed) that may be approved to be placed on an RV stall in a Campground or a Recreational Vehicle Park.